ReportFlow Platform: Connecting the Field to the Office

 The Vision

 The core idea behind the platform is fairly straightforward.
 When a tech finishes an inspection and submits their results, the system should already know what to do with them.
 If everything on the job passed, it gets routed toward billing.
-If something failed, it gets flagged for a repair quote.
-If there is an issue with the submitted data, it gets sent back to the tech for correction.
+If something failed, it gets flagged for follow-up.
 The office still reviews and approves everything, but the system handles the routing and state management rather than relying on someone to manually sort through submissions.
 The long-term goal is to eliminate the gap between field work and office work entirely, creating one connected system where data flows from the test instrument all the way to the invoice without anyone having to re-key numbers into a spreadsheet.

 Architecture Decisions

-I am building this as a monorepo, and the guiding philosophy behind the architecture is that the API and database are the product, and everything else is a thin GUI wrapper on top of them.
+The guiding philosophy behind the architecture is that the API and database are the product, and everything else is a thin GUI wrapper on top of them.
 The monorepo is organized into four packages.
-The first is the API, which is built on Bun and Hono with PostgreSQL through Drizzle ORM, and this is where all of the actual business logic lives, including the submission review workflows, state machine transitions with pessimistic locking to prevent conflicts, and organization-scoped queries for multi-tenancy.
+The first is the API, built on Bun and Hono with PostgreSQL through Drizzle ORM, and this is where all of the actual business logic lives, including the submission review workflows, state machine transitions with pessimistic locking to prevent conflicts, and organization-scoped queries for multi-tenancy.
 The second package is the web portal, built with SvelteKit, which is intentionally kept thin and contains no business logic of its own.
 It simply calls the API and renders the result.
-The third is a shared package containing TypeScript types, Zod validators, and RFJSON mappers that both the API and web packages consume, which ensures that the contracts between field submissions and the database schema always stay in sync.
-The fourth is a mobile package, which is currently a placeholder.
-The plan is to eventually rewrite the current Flutter app as a web app using Capacitor so that it lives in the same monorepo and can share the same API client and validators from the shared package.
-Flutter served me very well for the original ReportFlow, but having the mobile client share types and validators with the rest of the system is too valuable to pass up.
+The third is a shared package containing TypeScript types, Zod validators, and RFJSON mappers that both the API and web packages consume, ensuring that the contracts between field submissions and the database schema always stay in sync.
+The fourth is a mobile package, currently a placeholder for an eventual Capacitor-based rewrite of the Flutter app so the entire system lives in one monorepo.

 One of the key insights I gained from building ReportFlow is that the mobile app’s job data format, which I call RFJSON, is essentially the common language of the entire system.
 The shared package includes bidirectional mappers between RFJSON and the database schema so that field submissions translate cleanly into structured data that the platform can work with.